Danny Ildefonso: Final season with Petron (2012–13)

-In the 2012–13 season Ildefonso played limited minutes and mostly came off the bench.
-The two time MVP averaged 1.29 points, 6.93 minutes and 1.57 rebounds in only 14 games, the worst season in his 15 years in the PBA.
-In his final season, he played an important role by mentoring Petron's 2012 top draft pick June Mar Fajardo, to improve the latter's performances and rebounding.
+During the 2012–13 season, Ildefonso played limited minutes and mostly came off the bench.
+He averaged 1.29 points, 6.93 minutes and 1.57 rebounds in only 14 games, among his lowest averages in the PBA.
+In his final season with the franchise, he played an important role by mentoring Petron's 2012 top draft pick June Mar Fajardo, to improve the latter's performances and rebounding.
+They had previously met in 2007 at a charity basketball game in Cebu.
+He also underwent surgery for his shoulder.
+He could only watch as Petron lost in the 2013 Governors' Cup finals to the San Mig Coffee Mixers.

-2013 Free Agency

-When the 38th season ended, for the first time since he was acquired by San Miguel Corp.'s flagship franchise from Shell in a draft-day trade in 1998, Danny Ildefonso's name was conspicuously missing from the team's official roster.

-Team sources revealed Ildefonso has indeed been released by Petron after 15 years of playing in his mother team.

-Sources also said the many-time All-Star has no plan to move to another team and the only thing he wants at this time is to mend his relationship with his longtime team.

 Meralco Bolts (2013–2014)

+When the 38th season ended, for the first time since he was acquired by San Miguel Corp.'s flagship franchise from Shell in a draft-day trade in 1998, Ildefonso's name was conspicuously missing from the team's official roster.
+Team sources revealed Ildefonso had been released by Petron after 15 years of playing for his mother team.

-After being a free agent for the first time in his career and missing the early games of the 2013–2014 season, Ildefonso was signed by the Meralco Bolts to a one-conference contract.
+After missing the early games of the 2013–2014 season, Ildefonso was signed by the Meralco Bolts to a one-conference contract for the Philippine Cup.
 When asked upon the two-time MVP's arrival, head coach Ryan Gregorio said: “I honestly believe that DI still has what it takes to compete at a high level in the PBA.
 He has been aching for teams to give him a venue to display what he has and we are more than willing to provide him with the opportunity.
 He has championship experience and high basketball intelligence; things that you cannot teach as a basketball coach, but, you learn through time as a basketball player".

-Ildefonso made his debut for Meralco on January 4, 2014, playing 29 minutes and scoring 14 points to help his team win 92–88 in overtime and stopping a 4-game losing streak.
+Ildefonso made his debut for Meralco on January 4, 2014, playing 29 minutes and scoring 14 points to help his team win 92–88 in overtime over the Air21 Express and stopping a 4-game losing streak.
+He also got to play against his former team and matchup against his former protégé Fajardo in a loss to Petron.
+His contract was extended for the rest of the season.

 At the end of the 2013–2014 season, Ildefonso became an "unprotected" player and Meralco decided to release him to the 2014 Expansion Draft.